What Does a Creative Designer Do?

 Providing files to necessary vendors like a printer or web designer

-There are several technical and workplace skills that you may need to develop for a successful career as a creative designer.
+You may need to develop several technical and workplace skills for a successful career as a creative designer.
 Technical skills are skills that are teachable and quantifiable, such as understanding design principles and layout.
-Meanwhile, workplace skills are innate and learned from experience, such as strong communication and project management skills.
+Meanwhile, workplace skills are learned from experience, such as strong communication and project management skills.

 Requirements vary amongst employers and industries.
 In general, if you want to become a creative designer, the following technical and workplace skills are helpful: